Orckestra/BetterRetail/README.md

 The Reference Application uses SASS by default.
 For dynamic SASS compilation into CSS [Orckestra.Web.Css.Sass](https://github.com/Orckestra/CMS-Packages/tree/master/Composite.Web.Css.Sass) package.

 ### Restore-NPM-Packages
-If you are not authorized for the azure artifacts feed, run the command and put your username or provided username and token (for password prompt)
+If you are not authorized for the azure artifacts feed, run the command and put your username or provided username and token (for password prompt).
 ```
 nuget restore
 ```